rubaiyathabib/Data-Portfolio/README.md

 ### 8. Bike Sales Analysis Using Excel

-- **Overview**: Used Excel to create a dashboard that analyzed bike sales data across different states, uncovering trends in customer preferences.
+- **Overview**: Analyzed bike sales data using over 10,000 records to uncover trends in customer preferences and seasonal demand.
 - **Tools Used**: Excel (PivotTables, Charts).
 - **Key Insights**:
   - Highlighted seasonal demand patterns for bikes.